Skip to content

 }

 This is great, doesn’t require much code.
 My only concern is that this leaks the route details (ScreenDetails class) to the ViewModel.
 Now the VM may have to be changed with navigation changes.
-Or what about having different routes to same ViewModel?2

-Hiding navigation implementation
+Solution 2: Hiding the navigation implementation

 @HiltViewModel(assistedFactory = DetailsViewModel.Factory::class)